Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-axNVUjsuMwo.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Is there a plan to let us grow food in some way?
 https://www.youtube.com/watch?v=axNVUjsuMwo
-This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: Farming system?](./yt-1HxhGdiIGwk.md) [https://www.youtube.com/watch?v=1HxhGdiIGwk](https://www.youtube.com/watch?v=1HxhGdiIGwk)
+This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Farms?](./yt-kq125_HSqqE.md) [https://www.youtube.com/watch?v=kq125_HSqqE](https://www.youtube.com/watch?v=kq125_HSqqE)

 ### Topics